 Figure 3.
 EURUSD chart with Supply and Demand zones on H4 and Daily timeframes

 When several Supply or Demand zones on different timeframes (for example, on H4 and Daily Supply zones on Figure 3 chart) are located near each other – it is an extra signal about the potentially higher chance for price to bounce from such area.

-It is fairly difficult to monitor several timeframes on several instruments that is why a Supply and Demand Multi Timeframe Indicator is used to automatically draw zones on the desired timeframes and send alerts when the price visits couple of zones at once.
+It is fairly difficult to monitor several timeframes on several instruments that is why a Supply and Demand Multi Timeframe Indicator for MetaTrader 4 and Supply and Demand Multi Timeframe Indicator for MetaTrader 5 is used to automatically draw zones on the desired timeframes and send alerts when the price visits couple of zones at once.

 Supply and Demand indicator settings

 The supply and demand indicator has a big number of settings that allow to customize it in many ways.

 Figure 4.
 Settings of Supply and Demand Multitimeframe indicator

 All the inputs of Supply and Demand Multi Timeframe indicator (both MetaTrader 4 and MetaTrader 5 versions) could be divided into several groups:

 - Zone types.
 There are 5 zone types that may be used to display zones including zones with only wicks or zone with price action patterns like engulfing candles.